brandid/social-proof-slider/README.txt

 = Can I use the Social Proof Slider with Gutenberg? = Yes!
 You can use a Shortcode block to display the Social Proof Slider - use the following shortcode: `social-proof-slider`

+= Can I show testimonials by Category? =
+Yes!
+We've added the ability to create Categories and assign them to your testimonials.
+Use the Category slug in the shortcode or widget settings to only display testimonials assigned to that category.

 = How do I create a Manual Slider? =
 You can easily create a new slider on any page by using shortcodes.
 You will need to wrap each testimonial item in a shortcode: `[spslider-item]Your Testimonial Text Here[/spslider-item]`.
 Then you will need to wrap ALL your testimonial items with the manual slider shortcode: `[spslider-manual]Your Testimonial Items Inside Here[/spslider-manual]`.
 Please see the Screenshots for an example.